iansinnott/iansinnott.github.io/source/_drafts/Migrating-from-Jekyll-to-Hexo.md

 This may seem minor, but I would have liked to be able to simply put the above EJS code into my "page" file and had it render.

+### Not simple to create helper functions

+More than once I found myself wanting to refactor some view logic out of the EJS templates and into an external helper function.
+As of now it's still unclear to me how to do this.
+I ended up writing all my code inline in the EJS files but this is not pretty.

+### Documentation

+This is a tough one since Hexo actually has quite a bit of documentation online.
+However, I found it didn't readily cover the things I really cared about.
+Namely, in-depth guides to creating themes.

+For example, things like:

+* How to loop through various content types (posts, tags, categories, etc)
+* How to sort, filter, etc, those content types
+* What methods and properties are available on all the Hexo objects

+I ended up discovering these things through trial and error or viewing other peoples themes.
+This is fine, but it seems that it could be greatly improved to limit the time it takes someone new to the framework to get comfortable with it.

-## Development Takeaway
+## Development Takeaways

-Only one really: If you want to create custom pages then create a new layout file with the desired name (say `about.ejs`) and then specify that layout file in the post/page markdown file:
+Regarding layouts and templating: If you want to create custom pages then create a new layout file with the desired name (say `about.ejs`) and then specify that layout file in the post/page markdown file:

 ```
 ---
 layout: about
 ---
 ```

+Regarding helper functions: I didn't find a good way to add helpers yet but I haven't yet read through all the docs.
+Who knows, maybe there is an elegant solution.

 ## Why